jmolsen/CarND-Vehicle-Detection/writeup.md

 I was running into issues with lots of false positives.
 One thing I did to try to combat that was to augment the data when extracting features for training with mirrored images.
 That did seem to help a bit.
 To help reduce false positives in the video I kept track of previous car detections and also the labeled heatmap spots and included the last several frames worth when calculating subsequent heatmaps.
 In doing that, I was hoping to both amplify the true car detections in the heatmap and also to smooth out their labeling a bit.
 This also meant I could increase the heatmap threshold to reduce the false positives.
 That definitely improved the video, but I still have some false positives left in there.

 My classifier had a pretty good test accuracy of around 99.4% So, I think it was trained well for the data available.
 However, I think if the data was augmented more or possibly manually curated to create the training and test sets that might improve the accuracy on the video (and the test images).

+So, based on my original submission feedback, I followed the recommendations to reduce the number of false positives I was finding.
+I did some hard mining and saved the windows I was currently predicting to be cars and manually curated them to separate out the false positives.
+I was able to manually add almost 2000 additional non-car images to improve the training.
+I also tweaked a few hyper-parameters.
+As mentioned above, I added the LinearSVC decision_function to further filter false positives.
+Finally, I created heatmaps after each scale run of `find_cars()` in my `detect_vehicles()` function to further filter false positives.

+Those suggested changes greatly improved my final video.
+There are far fewer false positives and the boudning boxes on the cars are a bit smoother.